defenseunicorns/pepr/docs/090_roadmap/README.md

     - Load test Pepr/KFC to identify bottlenecks and areas of improvement.
     - Ensure that Pepr/KFC can handle a large number of resources and events over a sustained period of time (nightly).

+_2025 Roadmap_
+## Phase 1: Code Quality - Experimentation

+- **Q1**:
+  - **Eliminate Circular Dependencies, Complexity, and strongly type return statements**:
+    - Turn on eslint settings to keep codebase clean, maintainable and standardized.
+  - **Metric and Performance Baselining**:
+    - Establish a baseline for performance and resource utilization metrics.
+Use this data to make informed decisions about the direction of the project in terms of Deno2
+  - **Experimentation with Deno2**:
+    - Experiment with Deno2 through Dash Days and see if it can be used in the project.
+Look into the performance improvements and new features that Deno2 brings to the table.
+Attempt to back the PeprStore through a Valkey Cache.
+  - **OTEL Preparation**:
+    - Come up with a plan to implement Open Telemetry.
+Specifically distributed tracing, metrics, logs and events.
+Use this data to make debugging easier from a UDS Core prespective.
+There will be documentation work on how to use an OTEL collector with a Pepr Module.

+## Phase 2: Durable Storage for Metrics and Performance Tests / Transactional Pepr Store

+- **Q2**:
+  - **Professional Dashboard displaying metrics and performance tests originating from CI**:
+    - Begin engaging with potential contributors and users through social media, Kubernetes/Cloud Native Computing Foundation (CNCF) meetups, and other channels.
+Monitor and participate in our Slack channel.
+  - **Transactional Pepr Store Planning and Implementation**:
+   - Sus out details involved with having a transactional Pepr Store.
+What are the implications of this?
+What are the benefits?
+What are the drawbacks?
+What are the use-cases?
+What are the technologies that can be used to implement this?
+  - **Deno2**:
+    - Depending on Q1, make a decision of whether or not to go with Deno2.
+If so, begin the migration process.

+## Phase 3: TBD

+- **Q3**:

+## Phase 4: TDB

+- **Q4**: